 Kindergarten through second-graders are included in after-school tutoring “to ensure sustainability for beyond next year,” including reviews of weekly benchmark assessments.

 There also have been several administrative changes at Griffin in the last few years.
-In April 2020, Tammy Farrens was hired as interim principal, taking over from Melissa Durrance.
-Roberta “BJ” Stinson is now the acting principal.
+In April 2020, Tammy Farrens was hired as principal, but Roberta “BJ” Stinson is now the acting principal.
 Some credit Stinson with moving the school forward.

 “A school that has been a D or F for approximately 10 years is now a C, mostly due to the support of the district, a committed staff, and an acting principal who has held everything together when no one thought it could be done,” said Jill Steinbauer, a third-grade teacher at Griffin.
 “Miss Stinson (is) a rising star in our school system.
 Griffin is proof of her talent and skill.”